julien-boudry/Condorcet/Docs/VotingMethods.md

 > **Methods alias available (for function call)**: "Schwartz set",  "Schwartz"

 ### Implementation Comments
-The Schwartz Set is the smallest non-empty set of candidates such that every candidate in the set defeats every candidate outside the set in a pairwise comparison.
+The Schwartz Set is the union of minimal undominated sets.
+A set is undominated if no candidate outside the set defeats any candidate in the set.

 Key properties:
 - If there is a Condorcet winner, the Schwartz set contains only that candidate
-- In cases with voting cycles, the Schwartz set will contain all candidates in that cycle
+- The Schwartz set is always a subset of the Smith set
 - The Schwartz set is always non-empty

 In this implementation: